List of country subdivision flags in Oceania

 This page lists the country subdivision flags in Oceania.
 It is a part of the Lists of country subdivision flags, which is split into continents due to its size.
 For purposes of this article, Oceania is taken to comprise Australasia, Melanesia, Micronesia and Polynesia.

 The principal subdivisions are generally the ones that are identified as first-order subdivisions under the ISO 3166-2 coding scheme.
 If a country has no such first-order subdivisions, but has second-order subdivisions that have their own official flags, then the flags of those second-order subdivisions are given here.

 This gallery includes only current official flags.
 For historical or non-official flags of any particular country or territory (if any), see the main article for that country or territory.

 Unless indicated otherwise, information on each country has been taken from the World Factbook, as updated through July 11, 2016 (for which see the External Links section, below).

-List
+Australasia

 Australia

 Australia comprises six states and two territories, as well as several dependant islands located in the Indian and Pacific oceans.

 The official flag for each of the six states consists of the Australian national flag, but with the stars removed and replaced with the state's coat of arms.

 Most of the dependent areas (sometimes called the "external territories") have no official flag of their own and instead use the Australian national flag.
 Three external territories do have their own official flags–Christmas Island, Cocos (Keeling) Islands, and Norfolk Island.